 Advice about Expropriation & Your Legal Rights

 At Duncan Linton LLP, our municipal and planning lawyers regularly handle expropriation matters on behalf of commercial and residential landowners.
 We can provide timely advice about your rights, and help you determine the scope of a fair compensation package.
-If necessary, we also assist with hearings at the Local Planning Appeal Tribunal—the successor to the Ontario Municipal Board.
+If necessary, we also assist with hearings at the Ontario Land Tribunal—the successor to the Ontario Municipal Board.

 To discuss a